futoin/specs/final/ftn12_async_api.md

     * behavior:
         * either set completion status through as.success() or as.error()
         * or add sub-steps through as.add() and/or as.parallel()
+        * Optionally, set set time limit through as.setTimeout() and/or
+            set cancel handler through as.setCancel()
-        * any violation is reported as as.error( InternalError )
+        * any violation is reported as as.error( InternalError ).
+Not applicable to implicit success.
     * can use as.state() for global current job state data
-    * can limit time for sub-step processing with setTimeout()
 * *void error_callback( AsyncSteps as, error )*
     * the first argument is always AsyncSteps object
     * the second argument comes from the previous as.error() call